 46. Pinnacles National Park, California

-What to do in Pinnacles National Park
+What to do in Pinnacles National Park?

 There are many things to do in Pinnacles National Park.
 You can hike, camp, bike or horseback ride your way through the park and enjoy a nature-filled day.
-There is also plenty of wildlife that you will see on your journey like deer, coyotes, and wild turkeys!
+There is also plenty of wildlife that you will see on your journeys like deer, coyotes, and wild turkeys!

 There are so many different activities for visitors to choose from when visiting this national park.
-Hiking is one of the most popular ways people spend their time here because it’s easy to access short distance trails throughout the area with various levels of difficulty depending on what type of hiker you are looking for which makes it perfect if you’re feeling up to an adventure but don’t want too much exertion at once.
+Hiking is one of the most popular ways people spend their time here because it’s easy to access short-distance trails throughout the area with various levels of difficulty depending on what type of hiker you are looking for which makes it perfect if you’re feeling up to an adventure but don’t want too much exertion at once.

 47. Guadalupe National Park, Texas